joby-lol/byjoby.com/web/long/2016/better-web/index.md

 Today I took a look at the source of the Google home page.
 You know, the site that renders a logo, 3 form elements, and maybe a dozen links.

 It has **170Kb** of inlined, minified Javascript built right into the page.
-Then there are furthermore over 300Kb of linked scripts.
+Then there are over 300Kb of linked scripts.
 It's ridiculous.
 What does it even do?
 Other than use machine learning to deduce my gender, sexual orientation, mother's maiden name, and how long it's been since I last ate a pita -- obviously.

 Actually, Google's site isn't so bad on this front, by comparison.
 A lot of sites have much more Javascript bloat, and do much less with it.